szefer-piotr/ai_research_assistant/README.md

-# The AI-powered Research Assistant
+# The AI-Powered Research Assistant (APRA)

-The AI-powered workspace to help you analyze your data, write, and organize your research.

-Throughouth my ten year experience as a scientist I have encountered many problems that the scientific ecological community was facing in tehir work.
-Key issue was a reliable statistical analysis of data.
-Whithoth an access to that their efforts in comllecting data were very often not focused resulting in high effort/outcome ratios.
-Obtainig data in ecology is an enourmous and costly effort and thus focusing efforts can translate to more money being spent on designing and analysing experiments.
-Statistical power of analysis is often overlooked.

-Example: APRA would calculate, how many observations need to be collected to achieve a goal, which would be an answer to a specified question or hypothesis.

-Very often results are difficult to compare, scales differ and concepts are getting mixed up.
-Therefore it is difficult to search for related informations, especially, with exponentially growing numbers of published papers.

-With more data in ecology starting to be centralized in repositories like DRYAD, we could use the power of AI to help us integrate all that knowledge and build a unified knowledge, that would focus our efforts in developing ecological knowledge.
+An AI-driven workspace designed to assist researchers in analyzing data, writing, and organizing their work effectively.

+# Overview

+Over my ten years of experience as a scientist, I have encountered numerous challenges faced by the ecological research community.
+One of the most significant issues is the difficulty in performing reliable statistical analyses.
+Without proper tools, data collection efforts are often poorly directed, leading to a high effort-to-outcome ratio.
+In ecology, obtaining data is a labor-intensive and costly endeavor.
+Optimizing these efforts through better experimental design and analysis can lead to more impactful research while reducing costs.

+*Example Use Case*: APRA could help researchers calculate the number of observations needed to answer a specific research question or test a hypothesis with sufficient statistical power—an aspect that is often overlooked in experimental planning.

+Another key challenge is the difficulty in comparing results due to varying scales and mixed concepts.
+With the exponential growth of published research, finding and synthesizing relevant information has become increasingly complex.
+However, with the centralization of ecological data in repositories like DRYAD, there is an opportunity to harness AI to integrate this knowledge.
+The ultimate goal is to build a unified framework that enhances research focus and advances ecological understanding.

-## Features ():
+## Planned Features

+I aim to implement the following features in APRA:

-- natural language querying of tabular data
+- Natural language querying for tabular data.
-- R code generation based on research questions
+- Automated R code generation based on research questions or hypotheses.
-- positioning reasearch in broder scientific context
+- Tools for positioning research within a broader scientific context.
-- writing assistant: suggests citations,
+- A writing assistant to suggest citations and improve manuscript clarity.
-- publishing assistant: formatting based on a journal requirements
+- A publishing assistant for automatic formatting tailored to specific journal requirements.
-- collaboration suggsetions and further research steps
+- Collaboration suggestions and recommendations for future research steps.
-- building a knowledge map of questions.
+- A system to build knowledge maps that link related research questions.
-- experimental design assistant, to focus further experimental efforts
+- An experimental design assistant to streamline and optimize data collection efforts.
+- These features represent my vision for APRA's potential and will be developed iteratively as the project progresses.
+My goal is to empower ecological researchers with tools that make their work more efficient, impactful, and collaborative.